mangopdf/mangopdf.github.io/_drafts/sunburntcountry.md

 ### Step 2: Scan the barcode, but more

+Well, maybe it wasn't scanning because the picture was too blurry.
 //TODO replace with screenshot of photoshop
 ![](/img/sunburnt-country/boardingpass.png)
 *Maybe I shouldn't have blurred out the barcode first*